carlosromanxyz/vaccination-backend-app/README.md

 1. Ensure if Docker is installed on your machine typing in a terminal `docker -v`.
 2. Clone or download this repo.
+3. Copy `.env.example` variables and add your values and save it as `.env` filename
-3. Use your terminal and open it, then run `docker-compose up`, add `-d` if you don't need watch the logs.
+4. Use your terminal and open it, then run `docker-compose up`, add `-d` if you don't need watch the logs.
-4. Check on Docker Desktop if the database called db on "vaccination-backend-app" is running.
+5. Check on Docker Desktop if the database called db on "vaccination-backend-app" is running.

-# Environment variables
-1. Copy `.env.example` variables and use yours

 # Initialize app